VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v6.1.4
-- Fixed: prevent multiple `Updating Git Machete status` tasks from running simultaneously
+- Fixed: prevented multiple `Updating Git Machete status` tasks from running simultaneously
+- Fixed: improved loading time of Git Machete status on large repos

 ## v6.1.3
 - Fixed: `Access is allowed from Event Dispatch Thread` error when checking out a branch from remote branch (reported by @CLOVIS-AI)